psprao95/Contact-Manager/README.md

 If the file mysql-connector-java-8.0.12.jar is  already added in the ClassPath, select cancel.
 Else click Add JARs  Select mysql-connector-java-8.0.12.jar  which is located in folder ‘lib’ of the contact_manager project  Apply and Close

-In case the mysql-connector-java-8.0.12.jar is not in the ‘lib’ folder, I included it in my zip file.
+In case the mysql-connector-java-8.0.12.jar is not in the ‘lib’ folder, I have included it in my zip file.

-4. Open on ContactManagerApp class.
+4. Open the file 'ContactManagerApp.java'.
 Right-click -> Run as Java Application

+5. Open MySql Workbench.
+Run the 'createSchema.sql' file to create the tables.

+6.Run 'PopulateDatabase.java' to load a list of sample contacts in your application to get started (optional).

-5. The application can be used now
+7. The application can be used now.
+Enjoy!